ViragRajput/basic-calculator/readme.md

 3. Press the Clear (C) button to reset the display.
 4. Press the Equal (=) button to calculate and display the result.

+## Note
+This is practice project for learning how to use JavaScript in real life projects.

 ## License

 This project is licensed under the [MIT License](LICENSE).